I’m proud of you, Hikaru.

 “I’m not the only person there is.
 And you practically have all the time in the world…it’s not too late for you.”

-“…What?” she whispers, eyes growing wide.
+“…What?” she whispers, eyes growing large.
 “You’ve scarcely been here for the blink of an eye.”

 “You know humans don’t live long.
-If I’m even halfway through my life, I’ll die quite an old man.
+If I’m even halfway through my life, I’ll die a very old man.
 Although with the difficulties I’ve faced…I’m lucky to even have been alive for this long.”

 “Don’t say that…”